savannainstitute/chestnut-burr-detection-from-drone/README.md

 2. De-duplicates overlapping (double-annotated) boxes.
 3. Creates a **group-aware** train/val/test split (70/20/10) where all tiles cut from one source tree stay in the same split — preventing the tree-level leakage a plain per-tile shuffle would cause.
-4. Optionally **augments** labels with high-confidence predictions from a reference model (`data.audit_model`) to recover missed burrs (false negatives), de-duplicated by containment so a tighter model box inside a loose human box is not added twice.
-5. Saves QA overlays so you can confirm labels align with the imagery.
+4. Saves QA overlays so you can confirm labels align with the imagery.

 > **Where the data comes from:** Steps 1–3 produce the per-tree canopy *images*, and the canopy polygon comes from segmentation (Step 2) — but the **burr polygon labels are not produced by the pipeline.** You create them by hand-annotating the canopy images (e.g., in Roboflow), since the detector learns from human-drawn labels.